The Three Bells

 "The Three Bells", also known as "The Jimmy Brown Song", "Little Jimmy Brown", or simply "Jimmy Brown", is a song made popular by the Browns in 1959.
-The song is an English adaptation of the French language song "Les Trois Cloches" written by Jean Villard, with English lyrics by Bert Reisfeld.
-The single reached number one in the U.S. on Billboard's Hot C&W Sides chart and the Billboard Hot 100 chart in 1959.
+The song is an English adaptation of the French-language song "Les Trois Cloches" written by Jean Villard, with English lyrics by Bert Reisfeld.
+The single reached number one in the U.S. on Billboard's Hot Country and Western Sides chart and the Billboard Hot 100 chart in 1959.